The Randomized Competitive Ratio of Weighted $k$-server is at least Exponential: Introduction

-In their seminal work, Manasse, McGeoch, and Sleator~\cite{ManasseMS_STOC88} proved the deterministic competitive ratio of the $k$-server problem is at least $k$ on every metric with more than $k$ points.
+In their seminal work, Manasse, McGeoch, and Sleator~\cite{ManasseMS_STOC88} proved that the deterministic competitive ratio of the $k$-server problem is at least $k$ on every metric with more than $k$ points.
 They conjectured that the deterministic competitive ratio is, in fact, equal to $k$ on any metric.
-This conjecture is popularly called the (deterministic) $k$-server conjecture and it remains unresolved to date.
+This conjecture is popularly called the deterministic $k$-server conjecture and it remains unresolved to date.
 The deterministic algorithm with the best known competitive ratio of $2k-1$ is due to Koutsoupias and Papadimitriou~\cite{KoutsoupiasP_JACM95}.
-Surprisingly, no better randomized algorithm was known until very recently, when the work of Bubeck et al.~\cite{BubeckCLLM_STOC18} and Lee~\cite{Lee_FOCS18} culminated in an algorithm with competitive ratio $O(\log^6k)$.
+Surprisingly, no better algorithm is known even using randomization.
+The randomized $k$-server conjecture states that a randomized algorithm with competitive ratio $O(\log k)$ exists on all metrics, and this remains unresolved after some recent progress~\cite{BubeckCLLM_STOC18,Lee_FOCS18}.
 The $k$-server problem on uniform metric spaces is particularly interesting because it is equivalent to the paging problem.
 In this case, several deterministic algorithms including Least-Recently-Used (LRU) and First-In-First-Out (FIFO) are known to be $k$-competitive.
 The randomized competitive ratio is known to be exactly $H(k)=\sum_{i=1}^k1/i\approx\ln k$, where the lower bound is due to Fiat et al.~\cite{FiatKLMSY_JAlg91} and the upper bound is due to \cite{McGeochS_Algorithmica91,AchlioptasCN_TCS00}.

 The weighted $k$-server problem is a natural generalization of the $k$-server problem where the objective is to minimize the weighted sum of the movements of servers.
 Specifically, the $k$ servers have weights $\beta_1\leq\cdots\leq\beta_k$, and the cost of moving the $i$'th server is $\beta_i$ times the distance through which it moves.
 It is easy to see that a $c$-competitive $k$-server algorithm has competitive ratio at most $c\beta_k/\beta_1$ for the weighted $k$-server problem, and therefore, the challenge is to design an algorithm with competitive ratio independent of the servers' weights.
-Surprisingly, this simple-looking introduction of weights into the $k$-server problem makes it incredibly difficult, and a competitive algorithm is known only for $k\leq2$ \cite{Sitters_SIAMJC14} (the $k=1$ case is trivial).
+Surprisingly, this innocuous-looking introduction of weights into the $k$-server problem makes it incredibly difficult, and a competitive algorithm is known only for $k\leq2$ \cite{Sitters_SIAMJC14} (of which, the $k=1$ case is trivial).

-\subsection{Weighted $k$-server on Uniform Metrics}
+\subsection{Weighted $k$-Server on Uniform Metrics}